DigitalDenCloud/digitaldencloud.github.io/_posts/2024/2024-02-21-building-and-running-serverless-applications-using-the-sam-cli.md

 ---

 ## Lesson Description
-Welcome to Cloud Academy's lesson which will give you an understanding of building and running serverless application using the SAM CLI.
+Welcome to QA's lesson which will give you an understanding of building and running serverless application using the SAM CLI.

 During this lesson, you'll cover the following:
 - What is a serverless application